fuse-box/fuse-box/README.md

 FusBox is a bundler/module loader that combines the power of webpack and JSPM.
 It is blazing fast (it takes 50-100ms to re-bundle) which makes it extremely convenient to develop.

-Say no to painful "get started", say no to huge configs.
-Fuse it all!
+* Say no to painful "get started"!
+* Say no to huge configs!
+* Say no to heavy boilerplates!
+* Say no to waiting for your code to rebundle!

+Let's FUSE

 [angular2-example](https://github.com/fuse-box/angular2-example) 50ms to build!